isaaclins/isaaclins.github.io/content/posts/hugo/index.md

 ## What is Hugo?

 Hugo is a open-source static site generator.
 Its well known for its speed, building websites at less than **1ms** per page!
 Its actually incredible if you ask me!
 As far as I'm aware, there isn't really a need for plugins, as there are **themes** for all types of sites you need.
-The best part? little to no code.
+The best part? little to **no code**.
 Its all written in **Markdown**!

 ## What is Blowfish?